cldf/cldf/README.md

 - CSV dialect

-Thus, rather than not *having* any metadata, the dataset does not *specify* any; instead it falls back to using the defaults, i.e. "free" as in "beer" not as in "gluten-free".
-The CSV file MAY contain additional columns not specified in the default module descriptions.
+Thus, rather than not *having* any metadata, the dataset does not *specify* any; instead it falls back to using the defaults.
+Such single-CSV file datasets MAY contain additional columns not specified in the default module descriptions.

 The default file names and column names are described in [`components`](components).
 The default CSV dialect is